 “Good planning is half the battle.”
 Before you start tackling the spring cleaning for CNY, look around you and start gathering basic household ingredients that could help you to create non-toxic yet powerful cleaning solutions to make your tasks easier!

 Also, while you freshen up your home, ensure that your home is well-protected with a comprehensive home insurance.
-Tiq Home Insurance by Etiqa (HDB’s appointed fire insurer since 2009) offers assurance with flexible yet comprehensive coverage to homeowners, landlords and tenants.
+Tiq Home Insurance by Etiqa offers assurance with flexible yet comprehensive coverage to homeowners, landlords and tenants.
 Available from S$28/year, you can widen your home protection beyond fire insurance.
 Learn more now!

 Information is accurate as at 19 December 2020.
 This policy is underwritten by Etiqa Insurance Pte.
 Ltd. (Company Reg.
 No. 201331905K).
 Protected up to specified limits by SDIC.

 A digital insurance channel that embraces changes to provide simple and convenient protection, Tiq’s mission is to make insurance transparent and accessible, inspiring you today to be prepared for life’s surprises and inevitabilities, while empowering you to “Live Unlimited” and take control of your tomorrow.